h7shin/testGenerator/README.md

 E <description>
 ```

 User should enter one of a, b, c, d, e, q.
-Answer should be in lowercase.
+Answer choice should be in lowercase.
 q exists the test and does accounting.

 Files and Directories: